FTSE 100 closes at record high, boosted by financials

 It has also been a good week for domestically-focused companies, with the mid-cap index also marking its steepest weekly rise in over six months after steady UK inflation figures earlier this week boosted expectations that the Bank of England will cut interest rates by 25 basis points in December.

 Corporate earnings are in full swing.
-NatWest gained 4.9% to touch its highest since 2008 after the bank reported a 30% rise in third-quarter profit and upgraded its 2025 performance target.
-The broader banks index gained 1.4% and was among the top sectoral performers.
+NatWest gained 4.9 percent to touch its highest since 2008 after the bank reported a 30 percent rise in third-quarter profit and upgraded its 2025 performance target.
+The broader banks index gained 1.4 percent and was among the top sectoral performers.

-WH Smith rose 4.2%, among the best FTSE 250 performers, after brokerage Peel Hunt upgraded the travel retailer to “buy” from “hold”.
+WH Smith rose 4.2 percent, among the best FTSE 250 performers, after brokerage Peel Hunt upgraded the travel retailer to “buy” from “hold”.

-London Stock Exchange Group rose 4.8% after at least three brokerages raised target prices following upbeat third-quarter results on Thursday.
+London Stock Exchange Group rose 4.8 percent after at least three brokerages raised target prices following upbeat third-quarter results on Thursday.

-Data on Friday also showed that retail sales unexpectedly rose for a fourth straight month, led by tech and jewellery sales.
-The broader retail sector added 1.4%.

 Comments